skannan-maf/optimization-suite-docker/README.md

    and the OR libraries are installed in **/usr/lib**

 # Building from sources
-## 50 mins on my MACbook pro laptop
+## Takes 50 mins to build on my MACbook pro laptop

 I have not published the image on docker-hub.
 So you will need to clone the Github repo and build it locally.
 Building this can take nearly 1 hour depending on your setup.
 Build it over lunch!